ernst-bablick/nighthawk/README.md

 Terminal, ...) will also be tracked  and automatically be added to the numbers of the last file worked on.

-The editing  time is  collected with  second granularity and  stored in  a map where  absolute  filenames are  used  as  key.
-This  map  is  used by  several functions to expose the stored information.
+The editing time is collected with second granularity and stored in a sqlite database.

 ## How can this plugin be installed?